If you are looking for a special occasion soup that your guest will never forget, this is it!

 - Scale in chopped Cremini and sauté for 2 minutes at 100°C on R-4

-- Scale in chestnuts, reconstituted minced porcini, strained porcini water and chicken stock to total 700g liquid; cook for 10 minutes on Varoma at speed R-4
+- Scale in chestnuts, reconstituted minced Porcini, strained Porcini water and chicken stock to total 700g liquid; cook for 10 minutes on Varoma at speed R-4

-- Puree for one minute slowly from 1-10, until smooth
+- Purée for one minute slowly from 1-10, until smooth

 Instructions without the Thermomix: